industrial-data-space/trusted-connector-documentation/docs/_docs/rest.md

 ##### Remote Attestation with the IDS Protocol

-Communication in this scenario runs over the secure IDS protocol.
-The IDS protocol is a subprotocol of WSS (Web Socket Security) and includes a remote attestation and meta data exchange when establishing a session between two endpoints.
+Communication in this scenario runs over the secure IDSC protocol.
+IDSC is a subprotocol of WSS (Web Socket Security) and includes a remote attestation and meta data exchange when establishing a session between two endpoints.
 The remote attestation confirms that both endpoints are in a trusted state, i.e. that they run known and approved components.

 ##### Data Conversion

 An (example) sensor provides measurement data via MQTT messages.
 A data app running in the __Provider Connector__ subscribes to MQTT messages and provides them via a REST interface.
-The connector retrieves it from the REST interface and sends it over the secure IDS protocol (IDSP) to the __Consumer Connector__.
+The connector retrieves it from the REST interface and sends it over the secure IDS Communication protocol (IDSC) to the __Consumer Connector__.
 There, it is displayed in a web page.

 So, the conversion is: _MQTT -->  REST (text/plain) --> IDSP (binary blob) --> REST (text/plain) --> HTML_